Map of hostilities in Ukraine published

-The Russian Defense Ministry published a map of hostilities in Ukraine on May 19
+The Russian Defense Ministry published a map of hostilities in the NVO zone on May 25

 The map shows the main events that took place in the zone of the special military operation (SVO) over the past 24 hours: the movement of the parties, the places of clashes and the shelling zone.